LinkedInLearning/docker-for-developers-create-and-manage-docker-containers-4009272/README.md

 ## Course Description

+Discover how to leverage Docker for application development.
+Join instructor Shelley Benhoff as she outlines essential Docker skills—from basic application setup to deploying your own application to the cloud.
+Learn to build and run containers, write clear and efficient Dockerfiles, and manage persistent storage and networking to power real-world applications.
+Along the way, through interactive examples, you’ll learn how to inspect and troubleshoot container lifecycles and manage multicontainer applications using Docker Compose.
+Explore basic clustering with Swarm and learn how to deploy and scale workloads in Kubernetes.
+By the end of this course, you’ll be prepared to confidently create, manage, and deploy Docker containers in your everyday development workflow.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.